ubc-library-rc/damage/docs/faq.md

 # Frequently asked questions

+**Why is there no printer dialogue when I print from _Damage_?**

+* The application prints text directly to default printer; there's no formatting.
+For more nicely formatted text, consider opening the output document in a text editor or spreadsheet

+**I can't edit values in _Damage's_ csv mode?**

+* This is the expected behaviour.
+If you need to edit the CSV, please use a spreadsheet application.

 **Why would you call the software "damage"?**

 * Command line utility names are not easy to remember.
 Typing 'damage [filename'] for the first time will burn the name into your memory.